capellb1/capellb1.github.io/jasper2/_posts/2019-01-09-welcome-to-my-blog.md

 tags: [Getting Started]
 author: blake
 ---

+### Edit:

+After several years of inactivity, I have revived the blog!
+I am excited to once again have a platform to share my writing with anyone and everyone.
+Although my blogging started out restricted to travel, its reincarnation will include all manner of thought provoking topics (travel included!).
+If this is your first time visiting, welcome, and to all the seasoned veterans thank you for your continued support!

+With gratitude,

+The author.

+November 12, 2022

+---

 Hello everyone!

 After what seems like an unnecessary amount of struggle and headache, I finally have my travel blog up and running!